First-time founder incorporation guide

 Make incorporation the start of a clean company record

-SparkLaunch should help founders form only when the timing is right, then keep the Delaware filing, EIN, founder stock, 83(b), cap table, and diligence records connected from the first day.
+SparkLaunch helps founders form only when the timing is right, then keeps the Delaware filing, EIN, founder stock, 83(b), cap table, and diligence records connected from the first day.

 Browse All Guides